zshuangyan/impala-memory-predictor/README.md

 # 3. Tutorials & Documentation

 ## 3.1.
 Building Models
-IML-Predictor is depend on impala-toolbox/data-divertor, which collects queries' details from Cloudera Manager API.
-you need to deploy data-divertor in your hadoop cluster and keep it running.

 If your local server can not run spark application, set memory/model/settings.py SparkSubmit.LOCAL=False
 and make sure you have execute spark.sh shell script on spark node before building Models.